lf-/blog/src/content/gctf-2020-writeonly.md

 Filip suggested that I use `socat TCP-LISTEN:8000,bind=localhost,reuseaddr,fork EXEC:./chal` to essentially emulate the challenge server locally, and debug the remote process.
 If the process is not started with `gdb` it is more likely to be reproducible.
-This helped a lot in eliminating that as a variable.
+This helped a lot in eliminating that as a variable while debugging.